Skip to content

 Cost

-⭐⭐⭐⭐ Limited free plan available; subscriptions with more powerful features start at $12/user/month
+⭐⭐⭐⭐ Robust free plan for individuals; subscriptions with more powerful features for teams and AI features start at $12/user/month

-⭐⭐⭐⭐ Robust free plan for individual users; subscriptions start at $10/user/month
+⭐⭐⭐⭐ Robust free plan for individual users; subscriptions start at $12/user/month

 AI-powered tools

-⭐⭐⭐⭐⭐ AI assistant available for writing, editing, and populating tables, but usage is limited by credit system
+⭐⭐⭐⭐ AI assistant available for general chat, writing, editing, and populating tables, but usage is limited by credit system

-⭐⭐⭐⭐ AI writing assistant and AI-generated insights add-ons available, but these nearly double the cost
+⭐⭐⭐⭐ AI chatbot, writing assistant, and AI-generated insights add-ons available, but these nearly double the cost

 Organization